-Our scheduling of cat sitting services for your cats is very flexible, depending on their age, if they are senior kitties, or if they have any special medical or other health needs.
+A pet sitter’s scheduling of services for your cats can be very flexible, depending on their age or if they have any special medical or other health needs.

 Most clients ask us to come once a day, while others might book an overnight visit or two along with two visits a day, during a long vacation.

-Occasionally, we get a call from a potential new client who says one or more of the following:
+Occasionally, pet sitters will get a call from a new client who says one or more of the following: